dhruvxx/Brick_Breaker/Brick_Breaker/README.md

 # BRICK_BREAKER

 This game is a termial-based replica of the game -  brickbreaker.
-It involves using a ball to break to an arrangement of bricks with the use of a movable paddle to direct the ball and prevent it from falling off the screen.
+It involves using a ball to break an arrangement of bricks with the use of a movable paddle to direct the ball and prevent it from falling off the screen.

 ---